UWA-SCIE2204-Marine-Systems/No-take-marine-reserves/lobster-density-inside-vs-outside-ntmr.md

 library(lsmeans) #for pairwise comparisons
 ```

-We are going to ask you to you some additional librarys from the
+We are going to ask you to use some additional functions from the
 [Tidyverse](https://www.tidyverse.org/) family of packages.

 In particular we are going to introduce the use of the pipe %\>%